 Travelling with electronic devices can be a challenge.
-This is certainly the case if you do not have a travel program for your employees, which means you must tinker with a new setup on a case by case basis.
-The complexity of the matter is though even when it comes to resources, as it requires full time attention.
+This is certainly the case if you do not have a travel program for your employees, where you must tinker with a new setup on a case by case basis.
+The complexity of the matter is though, even when it comes to resources, as it requires full time attention.

-Some organisations chooses to ignore the problem all together, others again does not sufficiently respect their own threat landscape.
+Some organisations choose to ignore the problem all together, others again does not fully respect their own threat landscape.
 The latter may be just as dangerous, as it may lead to a false sense of security for the travellers.

 This article is about establishing a technical laptop setup that can be re-used with ease.
 Thus, other operational and strategic aspects are left out.
 The information presented is evolved around organisations, but might as well apply for a private travel of exposed individuals.

 With that out of the way: there are several overall factors to consider.
 The following factors are the main drivers and equally important when developing a technical model of an abroad operation.